-If the appeal is proper, both parties will be notified and informed of the grounds for the appeal.
+If an appeal is proper, both parties will be notified and informed of the grounds for the appeal.
 Any sanctions imposed will remain in place during the appeal process.
 If both the reporting party and the respondent appeal, the appeals will be considered concurrently.

-If the appeal is proper, a copy of the appeal will be provided to the other party, who will then be given five (5) business days to submit a written response, which will also be exchanged as part of the appeal.
+If an appeal is proper, a copy of the appeal will be provided to the other party, who will then be given five (5) business days to submit a written response, which will also be exchanged as part of the appeal.

-Any statements and evidence submitted will be reviewed by a panel of three administrators designated by the Title IX Coordinator from a pool consisting of the Chief of Staff, the Vice President of Administration, the Vice President of Student Affairs, the Dean of the College, the Dean of the Early Colleges, or their designee(s).
+Any statements and evidence submitted will be reviewed by a panel of three administrators designated by the Title IX Coordinator from a pool consisting of the Chief of Staff, the Vice President for Administration, the Vice President of Student Affairs, the Dean of the College, the Dean of the Early Colleges, or their designee(s).
 Any administrator who has served as the adjudicator for a particular matter will not be on the appeal panel for that same matter.

 Parties, advisors, and third parties are prohibited from directly contacting the appeal panel members regarding an investigation, adjudication, or appeal.

-If the appeal is denied, the parties will be notified and the matter will be closed.
+If an appeal is denied, the parties will be notified and the matter will be closed.
 If the panel determines that it needs additional information, it may refer the matter back to the investigator for further investigation or request additional information to be submitted to the panel for consideration.